Token Efficiency Optimization

 6.1 Cost vs. Quality Curve

-There is a “Pareto Frontiers” of optimization.
+There is a “Pareto Frontier” of optimization.

 - Removing adjectives: No quality loss.